python/devguide/developer-workflow/extension-modules.rst

 * ``make regen-configure`` updates the :cpy-file:`configure` script.

-* ``make regen-all`` is responsible for regenerating header files and invoking other scripts, such as :ref:`Arguments Clinic <clinic>`.
+* ``make regen-all`` is responsible for regenerating header files and invoking other scripts, such as :ref:`Argument Clinic <clinic>`.
-  It is useful to run when you do not know which files should be updated.
+  Execute this rule if you do not know which files should be updated.

 * ``regen-stdlib-module-names`` updates the standard module names, making :mod:`!fastfoo` discoverable and importable via ``import fastfoo``.